There's something rather special about a sailboat...

-There's something about a sailboat.
+But there's definitely something really special about a cruising sail boat.
 Size isn't it - large or small - they all have it.
-Nor do they have to be stunningly beautiful or hugely expensive.
+Neither do they have to be stunningly beautiful nor hugely expensive.

-And best of all, by utilising nature's free and sustainable energy resource - the wind.
-Pure freedom.
+And best of all, by utilizing nature's free and sustainable energy resource - the wind.

-Owning a cruising sail boat, particularly a sailboat designed for offshore and ocean sailing, can change your life.
+Owning a sailing boat, particularly one designed for offshore and ocean sailing, can change your life.

 With a few gallons of fuel, adequate food and water aboard she'll take you thousands of miles leaving a carbon footprint in her wake that would delight the most ardent environmentalist.